wimterdom/ubuntu-envir-set/README.md

-# ubuntu environment setup by a button
+# ubuntu environment setup by a code
 The enviroment is for security researcher.
 ## software list
 - 嘸蝦米